 Hotels that offer kid-friendly amenities, such as goodie bags and miniature backpacks filled with toys, also usually have coloring books, markers and other children’s supplies on hand.
 Whether you want to tap into your inner child or grab a few extra items for later, the front desk will be happy to send up coloring books and markers free of charge.

 41. Vegas Show Tickets

-You don't have to venture to the nearest wine bar to wind down after a hectic day.
-Many hotels — like Embassy Suites by Hilton — host wine hours or hospitality events on weeknights that include complimentary hotel products like alcoholic beverages, snacks or a light meal.
+You don’t have to venture to the nearest wine bar to wind down after a hectic day.
+Many hotels — like Embassy Suites by Hilton — hold a complimentary Evening Reception that includes complimentary alcoholic beverages, snacks or a light appetizer.
 Registered guests are welcome to attend at no extra cost.

 43. iPod With Workout Playlist

-If you forgot to bring your iPod or don't have access to your favorite playlists on your smartphone for that much-needed workout, staying at a Trump Hotel can help you keep up with your healthy lifestyle.
-The Trump SoHo New York health club gives guests preloaded iPod Shuffles to use during their stays.
+If you forgot to bring your iPod, or don’t have access to your favorite playlists on your smartphone for that much-needed workout, the health club at the Dominick Hotel in New York gives guests preloaded iPod Shuffles to use during their stays.

 45. Bath Amenities

-Loofahs and bath sponges aren't usually included in the list of bathroom amenities, since they can't be reused.
-Still, venues like the Blair Hill Inn in Greenville, Maine, offer luxury bath amenities like cotton balls, bath salts and loofah sponges.
+Loofahs and bath sponges aren’t usually included in the list of bathroom amenities since they can’t be reused.
+Still, venues like the Blair Hill Inn & Restaurant in Greenville, Maine, offer luxury bath amenities like cotton balls, bath salts and loofah sponges.
 Feel free to take that loofah home with you, since the hotel will simply throw it away.